AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 Some of the key highlights of AEM 6.4.7.0 are:

-* Added support to set version of a Sites page while deleting it
+* Added support to set version of a Sites page while deleting it.
 * To be updated
 * To be updated